 Depth to groundwater

 The SuDS system should be designed to operate in periods of extreme groundwater levels.

-According to GeoSmart's Groundwater Flood Risk (GW5) map, shallow groundwater is unlikely to be an issue at the Site.
+According to borehole data and GeoSmart's Groundwater Flood Risk (GW5) map, shallow groundwater is unlikely to be an issue at the Site.